+3. Bleached or Whitewashed Floors

 For contemporary spaces, you can’t go wrong with a smooth, light, wide plank hardwood floor.
 Hardwoods naturally darken and develop a patina as they age.
 But, a floor that’s been whitewashed takes on an entirely new look that’s very appealing in modern design trends.

 4. Rustic Textures

 Flooring trends aren’t just about the color; different textures also have their appeal!
 Rustic floors have a lot of allure.
 They call to mind nature and natural textures and surfaces, which in turn have a calming effect on the viewer.

 Rustic flooring can be styled in a number of different ways.
-The floors may be brushed to bring out their texture, or they may be made of reclaimed wood that has had another life before being put into use as a floor.
+The floors may be hand-scraped or wire brushed to bring out their texture, or they may be made of reclaimed material that has had another life before being put into use as a floor.
 Reclaimed floors in particular feature nail holes, saw marks, and patina that add character to the floor.